tunjid/Tiler/docs/implementation/tiledlist.md

 A `TiledList` is a `List` that:

+* Is a sublist of the items in the backing data source.
 * Allows for looking up the query that fetched each item.
-* Is a sublist of the items in the backing data source.

-The former is done by associating a range of indices in the `List` with a `Tile`.
+The latter is done by associating a range of indices in the `List` with a `Tile`.
-Effectively a `TiledList` "chunks" its items by query.
+Effectively, a `TiledList` "chunks" its items by query.
 For example, the `TiledList` below is a `List` with 10 items, and two tiles.
 Each `Tile` covers 5 indices:

 ```